-- 2. Rescind and forfeit the private bail if cash, property or surety bail was furnished at the time of release as set forth in Section 1301 et seq. of Title 59 of the Oklahoma Statutes. - D. J. When a pretrial program exists in the judicial district where the person is being held, the judge may utilize the services of the pretrial release program when ordering pretrial release, except when private bail has been furnished. - E. K. Upon an order for pretrial release or release on bond, the person shall be released from custody without undue delay. - F. L. The court may require the person to be placed on an electronic monitoring device as a condition of pretrial release. - G. M. In instances where an electronic monitoring device has been ordered, the court may impose payment of a supervision fee.
+2. Rescind and forfeit the private bail if cash, property or surety bail was furnished at the time of release as set forth in Section 1301 et seq. of Title 59 of the Oklahoma Statutes.

+- $\frac{D}{C}$ .
+When a pretrial program exists in the judicial district where the person is being held, the judge may utilize the services of the pretrial release program when ordering pretrial release, except when private bail has been furnished. - $\overline{\text{E. }}$ H. Upon an order for pretrial release or release on bond, the person shall be released from custody without undue delay. - F. The court may require the person to be placed on an electronic monitoring device as a condition of pretrial release. - G. In instances where an electronic monitoring device has been ordered, the court may impose payment of a supervision fee.
 Payment of the fee, in whole or according to a court-ordered installment schedule, shall be a condition of pretrial release.
 The court clerk shall collect the supervision fees. - SECTION 4.
 AMENDATORY 22 O.S.
 2011, Section 1105.3, as last amended by Section 1, Chapter 2, O.S.L.
 2018 (22 O.S.
 Supp.
-2018, Section 1105.3), is amended to read as follows: - Section 1105.3 A. Any county pursuant to the provisions of this act Section 1105 et seq. of this title may establish and fund a pretrial program to be utilized by the district court in that iurisdiction.
+2018, Section 1105.3), is amended to read as follows: - Section 1105.3 A. Any county pursuant to the provisions of this act may establish and fund a pretrial services program to be utilized by the district court in that jurisdiction. - B. When a pretrial release services program is established pursuant to this act and private bail has not been furnished, the

-- B. When a pretrial release program is established pursuant to this act Section 1105 et seq. of this title and private bail has not been furnished, the judge may order a person to be evaluated through the pretrial program.
-After conducting an evaluation of the person applying for pretrial release, the pretrial program shall make a recommendation to the court.
-The recommendation shall indicate any special supervisory conditions for pretrial release.
-The judge shall consider the recommendations and may grant or deny pretrial release shall order the least restrictive conditions that will reasonably assure the return of the person to court.
-The presiding judge of the judicial district may issue a standing order outlining criteria for cases that may automatically be evaluated for pretrial release by a pretrial program operating in the jurisdiction.
-The standing order may include amounts for bail and types of bonds deemed appropriate for certain offenses. - C. Except as otherwise authorized by the provisions of this subsection, persons accused of or detained for any of the following offenses or conditions shall not be eligible for pretrial release by any pretrial program: - 1.
-Aggravated driving under the influence of an intoxicating substance;
+1 judge may order a person to be evaluated through the pretrial services program.
+After Within forty-eight (48) hours of conducting 3 an evaluation of the person applying for pretrial release, the 4 pretrial services program shall make a recommendation to the court.
+5 The recommendation shall indicate any special supervisory conditions for pretrial release.
+The judge shall may consider the 6 7 recommendations and may grant or deny pretrial release shall order the least restrictive conditions that will reasonably assure the 8 9 return of the person to court.
+The presiding judge of the judicial 10 district may issue a standing order outlining criteria for cases 11 that may automatically be evaluated for pretrial release by a 12 pretrial program operating in the jurisdiction.
+The standing order 13 may include amounts for bail and types of bonds deemed appropriate 14 for certain offenses.

+C. Except as otherwise authorized by the provisions of this subsection, persons Persons accused of or detained for any of the following offenses or conditions shall not, pursuant to judicial discretion, be eligible for pretrial release evaluation by any pretrial services program:

+- 1. Aggravated driving under the influence of an intoxicating substance; - 22 2.
+Any felony driving under the influence of an intoxicating substance;